mgrybyk/uasword/README.md

 ## Targets

-Several target lists is used, see [data/config.json](https://github.com/mgrybyk/uasword/blob/master/data/config.json).
-As for now uashield and db1000n lists are enabled.
+Several target lists is used, see [data/config.json](https://github.com/mgrybyk/uasword/blob/master/data/config.json) for more information.

 ## Docker